 Groups must meet within the City of Whittlesea municipality on a regular basis.

 Groups must have a membership base that is at least 80 per cent residents from within the City of Whittlesea.

 How to take part

-Expressions of interest are open from Friday 4 May and will close on Tuesday 5 June.
-Applications will be assessed and successful groups will be notified by Wednesday 13 June.
+The 2019/20 program will open on Friday 3 May until Tuesday 4 June.
+Applications will be assessed and successful groups will be notified by Wednesday 12 June.